Armageddon (2007)

-The 2007 Armageddon was the eighth Armageddon professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-The event took place on December 16, 2007, at the Mellon Arena in Pittsburgh, Pennsylvania.
-This was the last WWE PPV to be in 4:3 (480p standard definition) format, as in January 2008, all WWE shows went to 720p high definition.
+The 2007 Armageddon was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the eighth Armageddon and took place on December 16, 2007, at the Mellon Arena in Pittsburgh, Pennsylvania, held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
+This was the first Armageddon since 2002 to feature multiple brands after WWE discontinued brand-exclusive PPVs following WrestleMania 23 in April, also making it the first Armageddon to feature ECW, which was introduced as a third brand in May 2006.

 Eight professional wrestling matches were scheduled for the event, which featured a supercard, a scheduling of more than one main bout.
 The first of these was a triple Threat match from the SmackDown! brand that featured Edge defeating World Heavyweight Champion Batista and The Undertaker to win the title.
-The second was a singles match from the Raw brand, in which Chris Jericho defeated WWE Champion Randy Orton by disqualification.
-Orton, however retained the championship per WWE regulations that a title cannot change hands on a disqualification.
+The second was a singles match from the Raw brand, in which Chris Jericho defeated WWE Champion Randy Orton by disqualification, although Orton retained the championship.
 The other was a tag team match from the ECW brand, in which the team of Big Daddy V and Mark Henry defeated the team of CM Punk and Kane.

-Attended live by 12,500 people, Armageddon received 237,000 pay-per-view buys.
+This was the last WWE PPV broadcast in 4:3 (480p standard definition) format, as in January 2008, all WWE shows began broadcasting in 720p high definition.
+The event was attended by 12,500 people and received 237,000 pay-per-view buys.
 Critical reception to the event was mainly positive.

 Production

 Background

-The event was held at the Mellon Arena in Pittsburgh, Pennsylvania.
+The eighth Armageddon was held at the Mellon Arena in Pittsburgh, Pennsylvania.

-Armageddon was established in 1999 as World Wrestling Entertainment's (WWE) December pay-per-view (PPV) and was held every year except in 2001.
-The 2007 event was the eighth Armageddon and held on December 16 at the Mellon Arena in Pittsburgh, Pennsylvania.
-While the previous three years' events were held exclusively for the SmackDown! brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands, as following WrestleMania 23 earlier in April, brand-exclusive PPVs were discontinued.
+Armageddon was a professional wrestling pay-per-view (PPV) event established by World Wrestling Entertainment (WWE) in 1999 and held every December except in 2001.
+The eighth event was held on December 16, 2007, at the Mellon Arena in Pittsburgh, Pennsylvania.
+While the previous three years's events were held exclusively for the SmackDown! brand, the 2007 event featured wrestlers from the Raw, SmackDown!, and ECW brands, as following WrestleMania 23 earlier in April, brand-exclusive PPVs were discontinued.
+This made it the first Armageddon since 2002 to feature multiple brands as well as the first to feature ECW, which was introduced as a third brand in May 2006.
 The event was sponsored by Activision's Call of Duty 4: Modern Warfare.